ACertainArchangel/space-invaders-RL/questions.md

 4. Seeing as enough computational power for hyperparameter tuning is clearly out of my budget, do you think I am on the right track with my current method of testing T1 and B0B and adjusting their hyperparameters based on how I see them perform?

 5. **Do you have any general advice about the project?** I consider this the most important question as you will for sure know best what it is I need to hear.

+6. Do you think there are any important questions I have failed to ask you?